Starting a New Chapter: The Process

 You'll Need to Join ASGA First

-Join ASGA, submit your New Chapter Application (see below) and agree to our Terms and Conditions relative to starting a new chapter
+Join ASGA, submit your New Chapter Application (see below) and agree to our Terms and Conditions relative to starting a new chapter.

 The Things We Do To Help You Look Good

 We realize you're a volunteer so the national office is here to help you.
 We don't travel to your location and there's no need for you to travel to the national office (Charlotte, NC).
-The national office prints and either mails or e-mails your newsletter to your members each month.
+The national office prints and e-mails your newsletter to your members each month.
 Included in this newsletter is a roster of your chapter's members.
-In addition, we'll produce your initial website and you'll have an opportunity to update this site with news, information, photos, board minutes, etc. In addition, we'll help you with getting the word out to your local media, along with display stands and banners to help you get the word out.
+In addition, we'll produce your initial website and you'll have an opportunity to update this site with news, information, board minutes, etc. In addition, we'll help you with getting the word out to your local media, along with display stands and banners to help you get the word out.

 You'll Host an Organizational Meeting and You're Off and Running!

-When you're "in session" with your CDT member, you'll go over the FIVE STEPS in getting your chapter started.
+You'll soon go over the FIVE STEPS in getting your chapter started.
 From there, you'll involve others and start playing golf, having fun and making new friends.
 Don't feel like you need to have everything in place before you book your first tee time with your first set of new friends.
 In fact, some of these new friends may be selected by you early on as key board position members.

 So before we tee-off (pardon our constant reference to golf - - bad habit!), we want to make sure we have the right person for the job.
 So it's time to look in the mirror and ask yourself "is this something I really want to do?"